josejhkim/tp/docs/UserGuide.md

 **Format:** `filterPersons [d/DIETARYRESTRICTION] [r/RSVP]`

-- At least one of 2 prefixes d/ and r/ must be used for this command.
+- At least one of the two prefixes `d/` and `r/` must be used for this command.
 Both of the prefixes can be used together as well.
-- Note that each prefix can only be used at most once with the command.
-Running `filterPersons r/NO r/YES` will result in an error.
 - **Dietary Restriction Filter:** Use the prefix `d/` followed by a valid dietary restriction value (e.g., `VEGAN`, `VEGETARIAN`).
   Include this if you want to filter guests based on dietary needs.
-Please see [Allowed Dietary Restrictions](#allowed-dietary-restrictions) for the full list of `DIETARY_RESTRICTIONS` to filter by.
+  <br>Please see [Allowed Dietary Restrictions](#allowed-dietary-restrictions) for the full list of `DIETARY_RESTRICTIONS` to filter by.
 - **RSVP Filter:** Use the prefix `r/` followed by a valid RSVP status (e.g., `YES`).
   Include this if you want to filter guests by their RSVP status.
-Please see [Allowed RSVP Values](#allowed-rsvp-values) for the full list of `RSVP` status to filter by
+  <br> Please see [Allowed RSVP Values](#allowed-rsvp-values) for the full list of `RSVP` status to filter by.
+- Note that each prefix can only be used at most once with the command.
+Running `filterPersons r/NO r/YES` will result in an error.

 <img src="images/UG-example-images/filterPersonExample.png" alt="List of filtered guests based on RSVP - No" style="max-width: 70%; height: auto;" />

-<sub>Example output when filtering guests based on RSVP `NO` using command: `filterPersons r/NO`</sub>
+<sub>Example output when filtering guests based on RSVP `NO` filter, using command: `filterPersons r/NO`</sub>

 **Examples:**
 - Running `filterPersons d/VEGAN r/YES` displays all guests who are vegan and have accepted the invitation.